codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/drag-and-drop.md

 toc: true
 ---

-In this quick start, we'll see how to promote products using drag-and-drop functionality.
+In this first quick start on promotions, we'll see how to promote products using the intuitive drag-and-drop functionality in the Environments dashboard.

-This quick, visual method allows you to manually move applications across two environments in a few simple steps, and is available in the Environments dashboard.
+This quick, visual method allows you to manually move applications between two environments in just a few steps.

-## Identify release versions
+Use this method when you want to:
+* Quickly test changes in a different environment
+* Manually promote a product version for validation or further deployment

+## Promote product applications through drag-and-drop

 1. From the sidebar, select **Environments**.
-  The `demo-trioapp` product is displayed in the `dev`, `qa`, and `prod` environments.
+    * The `demo-trioapp` product is displayed in the `dev`, `qa`, and `prod` environments.
+    * Note the release versions for the product in each environment.
+      For example, the version in `dev` is different from those in `qa` and `prod`, indicating changes to the application that have not yet been deployed to all environments.

 {% include
 image.html